dfalbel/rslp/README.md

 > Removedor de Sufixos da Língua Portuguesa

-This package uses the algorithm *Stemming Algorithm for the Portuguese Language* described in [this article](http://homes.dcc.ufba.br/~dclaro/download/mate04/Artigo%20Erick.pdf) by Viviane Moreira Orengo Christian Huyck.
+This package uses the algorithm *Stemming Algorithm for the Portuguese Language* described in [this article](http://homes.dcc.ufba.br/~dclaro/download/mate04/Artigo%20Erick.pdf) by Viviane Moreira Orengo and Christian Huyck.

 The idea of the stemmer is very well explained in the following schema.